Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics

-This paper is organised as follows.
-In \Section{preliminaries} we introduce the simple process calculus that we shall use to illustrate our theory of unique decomposition.
-There, we also present counterexamples to the effect that infinite behaviours in general may not have a decomposition, and totally normed behaviours may have more than one decomposition.
+This article is organised as follows.
+In \Section{preliminaries} we introduce the process calculus that we shall use to illustrate our theory of unique decomposition.
+There, we also present counterexamples to the effect that infinite behaviours in general may not have a decomposition, and normed behaviours may have more than one decomposition.
 In \Section{pcm} we recap the theory of decomposition put forward in \cite{LO05} and discuss why it is not readily applicable to establish unique parallel decomposition for finite behaviours modulo branching and weak bisimilarity.
 In \Section{uniqueness} we adapt the theory of \cite{LO05} to make it suitable for proving unique parallel decomposition results in process calculi with a notion of unobservability.
-We end the paper in \Section{conclusions} with a short conclusion.
+In \Section{application} we apply the theorem from \Section{uniqueness}, showing that bounded behaviours have a unique parallel decomposition both modulo branching and weak bisimilarity.
+We end the article in \Section{conclusions} with a short conclusion.

-\tcssubmissiononly{ For the benefit of the referees, we have added an appendix to the submission with detailed proofs of most of the lemmas and propositions in the paper.}